Searching Within Galaxies for the Earliest Signs of Quenching With Spatially Resolved Star Formation Histories in UVCANDELS Galaxies at z< 0.3: Results

-Figure~\ref{fig:sfr_mstar_example} shows the correlation between \sigsfr and \sigmstar for regions in each galaxy.
-Using the SFHs we find these properties at the time steps of 1 Gyr, 750 Myr, 500 Myr, and 250 Myr lookback time as well as at the time of observation.
-The panels to the left show the regions and corresponding fit line for 1 Gyr lookback time (black) and the time of observation (cyan) with 2$\sigma$ confidence ellipses, while the panel to the right shows the evolution of each region through these time steps.
-Additional figures can be found in Appendix~\ref{appendix:sfrmstar}.
+From the best-fit SFHs, we measure \sigsfr and \sigmstar at the time of observation and at lookback times of 250 Myr, 500 Myr, 750 Myr, and 1 Gyr.
+We plot the correlation at 1 Gyr lookback time and at the time of observation, and connect each region across the intermediate epochs to trace its evolution over the past Gyr.
+Figure~\ref{fig:sfr_mstar_example} shows the correlation between \sigsfr and \sigmstar for regions in each galaxy at lookback times of 1 Gyr, 750 Myr, 500 Myr, 250 Myr, and at the time of observation.
+The left panels show the regions and best-fit lines for 1 Gyr (black) and the time of observation (cyan), with 2$\sigma$ confidence ellipses; the right panels show the evolution of each region across these epochs.
+Additional examples are provided in Appendix~\ref{appendix:sfrmstar}.